naston70/jeremys-it-lab/99.MISC/neil-anderson/Wireless-Networking/wireless.md

 - A single Access Point can support multiple SSID's
 - Different SSID's can have different security settings and be mapped to different VLANs

+#### Beacons
+- Wireless Access Points broadcast information about their WLANs with beacon frames (including SSID and authentication requirements)
+- This can be disabled

+#### ESS - Extended Service Set
+- The same SSID can be supported across multiple Access Points to give a larger coverage area